 - Not being able to tolerate the feel of a school uniform on your skin is a barrier to learning

-- If your brain and thinking flit about uncontrollably at top speed, if your body needs to move more, if because of your neurophysiology, it is biologically more difficult to concentrate.…..
+- If your brain and thinking flit about uncontrollably at top speed, if your body needs to move more if because of your neurophysiology, it is biologically more difficult to concentrate.…..

-The SEN COP makes it clear that these barriers to learning should be assessed and understood, so that interventions and support can be properly targeted.
+The SEN COP makes it clear that these barriers to learning should be assessed and understood so that interventions and support can be properly targeted.

-So, once these barriers to learning have been identified, support and interventions should agreed and written in a plan.
+So, once these barriers to learning have been identified, support and interventions should be agreed and written in a plan.
 All with the full involvement of the child and their parent.